RivaroFarrelino/traveloka-sentiment-analysis/README.md

 - Inference/prediction of sentiment from new reviews

 ## 📊 Dataset
-The dataset consists of cleaned and labeled Ajaib app reviews:
+The dataset consists of cleaned and labeled Traveloka app reviews:
 - Labels: Positive, Negative, Neutral
 - Total entries: ~100,000 reviews